 Detailed information on ansible playbooks can be referred here and the execution process can be referred here.

 Vault Configuration WIP

 The Blockchain Automation Framework stores their crypto and credentials immediately within the secret secrets engine.
-Optionally, secret_path can be set on the network.yaml to change the secret engine from the default secret/.

 • secrets/notary/credentials/database - Contains password for notary database for admin and user: